 For those of us who love to settle in with a good book, the options are nearly endless.
 In fact, statistics show that around four million books are published every single year.
 And while yes, the number of those on marketing topics are much more limited by comparison, it still helps to have a strong recommendation before you commit to reading.

 After all, through the time we invest in reading a book, we also invest in ourselves.
 Benefits of reading have been shown to foster empathy, expand your vocabulary, inspire creativity, lessen stress, and even build perseverance.
 All in all, those skills transfer into our careers and help us to be better leaders.

-Keep reading for our list of the most popular books read by CMOs in 2022.
+Keep reading for our list of the top 13 marketing books read by CMOs in 2022.

 1. The Effective CMO by Chase J. Stephen

 In this book The Effective CMO the reader will discover the Polished Character Ethics and Finishing Touches required for tremendous victory as a Chief Marketing Officer.
 You want to serve high-paying clients on your own terms?
 You want to be the golden touch in every organization you find yourself?
 Then just don't read this book, but act!

 The book The Effective CMO is a short read aimed at guiding you throughout your journey to being a top-notch CMO.

 2. Quantum Marketing: Mastering the New Marketing Mindset for Tomorrow's Consumers by Raja Rajamannar